GDM (Global Delivery Model)

 - Cultural differences that lead to disparities in problem-solving situations

 GDM Services Best Practices

 Globalized production of goods and services has led to a dramatic number of companies using the global delivery system to gain cutting edge technology input.
-Let’s see who these companies are and how they benefit from using this model.
+Let’s some of these companies and how they benefit from using global delivery model.

 TechGiants (Google, Microsoft, Huawei, ABBYY, FordMotors)